genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Dose Response Analysis Viewer
 *****************************

-**Action**: to describe the expression profiles of the significant genes as a function of the dose.
-If there no significant genes will be found, the application will report the genes with the smallest unadjusted p-values.
+**Action**: to display dose response curves and benchmark doses for differentially expressed (DE) genes and enriched pathways.
+Note that if no gene passed the FDR threshold specified in the dose response analysis application, the application will report the 1,000 genes with the smallest unadjusted p-values.

 .. image:: images/dose_response_analysis_report.png